Monte-Carlo simulation for the frequency comb spectrum of an atom laser: Theory

 \\ As we will further see, this symmetric ansatz leads to the same frequency comb spectrum as the standard Fourier expansion, which disassembles the total wave field of the atom laser into field components with integer multiples of the repetition frequency for time-periodic quantum fields.

 The mathematical phase in Eq. (\ref{eq.1}) can be directly related to the partial chemical potentials $\mu_{\bf{k}}$ of the atomic quantum field modes, through the relation $\phi_{\bf{k}}(t) = {\rm Re}\lbrace\frac{\mu_{\bf{k}}t}{\hbar}\rbrace$.
-The partial chemical potentials can be quantified by the conservation of the average total number of particles in the atomic laser field, from eq. (\ref{eq.3}), it follows that
+The partial chemical potentials can be quantified by the conservation of the average total number of particles in the atomic laser field, from the fact that

 \\ with $z(\mu)= {\rm e}^{\beta\hbar\mu}$ the fugacity of the atom laser and $\omega_{l}$ the photon frequency of the laser (in mode direction $l = x, y, z$).
 Because of the periodicity of the atomic laser field, this is the case, if